Utilizing window.print() Method for Printing Web Pages

 It offers seamless functionality for users to effortlessly print documents, invoices, or any webpage content.

-This article delves into the mechanics, usability, and advanced capabilities of this method, ensuring you can leverage it effectively in web development scenarios, from printed reports to customized user interactions.
+This article goes into into the mechanics, usability, and advanced capabilities of this method, ensuring you can leverage it effectively in web development scenarios, from printed reports to customized user interactions.

 Syntax